henalolp/UNKORRUPT/README.md

 ## Infrastructure

-PatriotAi is built on the IC using Motoko as the backend programming language and ReactJs for the frontend.
-It uses a custom-trained OpenAI model for course and quiz generation.
-It has an ACL for managing courses.
-Generated courses are reviewed by the team and approved before users can take them.
+PatriotAi is built on the IC using Motoko as the backend programming language and ReactJs for the front end.
+It uses a custom-trained OpenAI model for course and quiz generation and has an ACL for managing courses.
+The team reviews and approves generated courses before users can take them.

-A custom token, UNK,  built and deployed on the IC is minted to users once they complete a course.
+Once users complete a course, they are issued a custom token, UNK, built and deployed on the IC.

 It has a chatbot for each course, that helps the user have an interactive learning.